 - Media Technology Services

-Certain events should be registered with the OSL in order to obtain services such as ticketing, bartenders, HUPD details, and licensing.
-Event Registration also is used to notify the OSL of large events and activities so that we are better equipped to answer questions that may come from Harvard community members or the general public.
+Certain events should be registered with the Dean of Students Office in order to obtain services such as ticketing, bartenders, HUPD details, and licensing.
+Event Registration also is used to notify the DSO of large events and activities so that we are better equipped to answer questions that may come from Harvard community members or the general public.
 View more information about Event Registration.
-Connect with the OSL for advising and assistance in navigating the following policies and resources.
+Connect with the DSO for advising and assistance in navigating the following policies and resources.

 The College requires that each student organization maintain local autonomy, having no institutional connections with outside organizations.
 Co-sponsorship of an event with non-Harvard organizations or individuals is not permitted on the Harvard campus.